-\paragraph{Method} We use \ourmethod to create new representations of the first-name-only entities encoding the target occupation.
+We use \ourmethod to create new representations of the first-name-only entities encoding the target occupation.
 We take $\hent$ to be the last token of the last entity mention (right before model predicts the occupation), and we take $\hattr$ to be the average representation of the biographical sentence after the entity.
 Note this means we are \emph{not using any additional data to construct the new entity}---the input to \ourmethod is all text provided in context to the LM.
-We train the editor on 5000 training samples from the dataset using \cref{eq:objective}, with $\targetmed$ set to the target occupation and with no $\targetprior$ term ($\lambda_1 = 0$).
-Edits were performed in layer 12 (this and other hyperparameters discussed in \cref{app:hyperparameters}).
-We evaluate \textbf{factual accuracy} and \textbf{fluency} before and after applying \ourmethod on a set of 5000 test examples.
-Factual accuracy is evaluated by measuring how often the highest-probability occupation is the true one, and fluency using the same n-gram entropy measure as \citet{meng2022locating}.
+We train the editor on 5000 examples using \cref{eq:objective}, with $\targetmed$ set to the target occupation and with no $\targetprior$ term ($\lambda_1 = 0$).
+Edits are performed in layer 12 (this and other hyperparameters discussed in \cref{app:hyperparameters}).
+We evaluate \textbf{factual accuracy} and \textbf{fluency} before and after applying \ourmethod on 5000 test examples.
+Accuracy is evaluated by measuring how often the highest-probability occupation is the true one, and fluency using the same n-gram entropy measure as \citet{meng2022locating}.

 Crucially, we train \ourmethod only \emph{out-of-context}: choosing the initial text $\str$ to consist only of the entity's name.
 However, as described below, we evaluate its ability to control model behavior both in-context (with additional text provided) and out-of-context (on inputs similar to the training data).